Over the last few decades, Lisbon has emerged as one of the coolest and most exciting destinations for a city break.

 6. Ride the Santa Justa elevator

-Strolling through the downtown district, you can’t miss it – and while there will be queues, try not to be put off.
+Strolling through the downtown district, you can’t miss it – and while there’ll be queues, try not to be put off.
 Rising 45 metres in the clanking wrought-iron lift is an experience to remember and, at the top, you’ll be rewarded with 360-degree views of the city.

 7. Taste your way around the city

 Custard tarts may be Lisbon’s most famous culinary export, but the city is one of the foodie capitals of the world, and there’s something for everyone here.
-Portuguese food has a unique flavour, and fans of seafood will be particularly happy, as one of the national dishes is pastéis de bacalhau – salted cod fritters that can be eaten hot or cold, and are found in cafés, bars, and restaurants throughout the city.
+Portuguese food has a unique flavour, and fans of seafood will be particularly happy, as one of the national dishes is pastéis de bacalhau – salted cod fritters.
+These can be eaten hot or cold and are found in cafés, bars, and restaurants throughout the city.

 One of the best ways to get a feel for the cuisine is to visit the Mercado da Ribeira, a giant domed food market where you can sample everything from local cheeses and meats to Michelin-starred food from Portugal’s most famous chefs.
 Bairro Alto is home to some of the city’s best restaurants, as well as the most exciting nightlife.
-If you consider yourself a foodie, why not consider a gastronomic holiday in Lisbon and Portugal?
+If you consider yourself a foodie, why not consider a gastronomic holiday?

 8. Explore the LX Factory